ctu-mrs/ctu-mrs.github.io/docs/50-features/100-zenoh-network/index.md

   }
 ]
 ```
-The router id has to be manually configured in the "id" variable, as it is random by default.
+The target router id has to be manually configured in the "id" variable, as it is random by default.
-Naturally, this could lead to some very interesting (see bad) networking behavior, so it might still be handy to limit the "zids" subject to a specific interface.
+Naturally, this could lead to some very interesting (see multi-cast) networking behavior, so it is still handy to limit the "zids" subject to a specific interface.
 Thankfully, the available fields which are "zids", "interfaces", "cert_common_names", and "usernames" can be mixed-and-matched, as illustrated in the [original zenoh router config](https://github.com/ros2/rmw_zenoh/blob/jazzy/rmw_zenoh_cpp/config/DEFAULT_RMW_ZENOH_ROUTER_CONFIG.json5).
 However, do not rely on the examples in the original config indiscriminately, e.g. the key expressions in examples are JUST PLAIN WRONG and they do not reflect the key expression format specified in the design document.
-This is reflected by the complete inability of LLM tools to help with configuring zenoh_rmw in general, as most examples are wrong and the creators essentially poisoned the  training data.
+This is reflected by the complete inability of LLM tools to help with configuring zenoh_rmw in general, as most of the sparse examples and presentations on the topic are wrong and the creators essentially poisoned the training data.
-Although it could help to make your favourite AI tool read the design document first before asking any technical questions.
+It could help to make your favourite AI tool read the design document first before asking any technical questions.

 Finally, the "policies" then serve to map the rules onto the subjects:
 ```